FlorentCLMichel/learning_with_ai/ZKP.md

 ### **The "Sudoku" Connection**

-In the above Sudoku example, if you used Fiat-Shamir, you wouldn't wait for a friend to tell you "Check the Rows."
+In the variant of the above [Sudoku example](#Sudoku board), if you used Fiat-Shamir, you wouldn't wait for a friend to tell you "Check the Rows."
 Instead, you would take a photo of your face-down card layout, **hash that photo**, and use the resulting hash value to determine which constraint (Rows, Cols, or Grids) you must reveal.
 Because you committed to the cards *before* knowing the hash, you couldn't have cheated!

 ***